vinicius0026/blog/_posts/2020-05-13-properly-typed-vuex-stores.md

 ## Conclusion

-`vue-cli` provides a very easy way to get up and running with a standard Vue application layout.
+`vue-cli` provides an effortless way to get up and running with a standard Vue application layout.
 But, unfortunately, Vuex doesn't have full support for TypeScript out of the box.

 We are getting close to [Vue 3 launch](https://madewithvuejs.com/blog/vue-3-roundup), and it will have native support for TypeScript.
 [Vuex 4.0](https://github.com/vuejs/vuex/releases/tag/4.0.0-beta.2) (that will be the version compatible with Vue 3) is still in Beta at the time of this writing, and it still doesn't provide full type-checking for Vuex stores declared with TypeScript.
 We hope to see improvements in type-checking as it gets closer to be released.

-Anyway, for all the Vue 2.* applications out there, this article should help getting TypeScript's full power to Vuex Stores.
+Anyway, for all the Vue 2.* applications out there, this article should help to get TypeScript's full power to Vuex Stores.